Washington State Department of Health

 Program Area: Support for Integration of Innovative Health Care Models

 The Washington Flex Program continues to support the integration of innovative health care models through participation in the WRHAP group and through funding the second year of the population health projects for nine CAHs.
 In addition, Washington Flex is working with Washington Technology Solutions (WaTech) to develop EMS volunteer recruitment videos.

 Please provide information about any efforts to assist CAHs/communities and partner organizations in the transition to value-based care.

 Washington Flex actively participates in the Washington Rural Health Access Preservation workgroup which includes 13 CAHs, the Washington State Hospital Association, the Department of Health, the Health Care Authority and a national expert in value-based purchasing.

-The Flex Program funds Washington state networks, WRHC and Washington Rural Health Network (WRHN), in developing the use of the QHi reporting portal among their CAH members.
+The Washington Flex Program funds state networks in developing the use of the QHi reporting portal among their CAH members.
 This allows both QI and financial data to be entered and extracted, stimulating conversation around improvements as they compare their performance with other CAHs in their group.
-Many improvement projects have initiated from this comparison and conversation.
+Many improvement projects have been initiated by this comparison and conversation.
 The WSHA provides an online monthly QI Leaders forum, bringing in topics of relevance and speakers.
 This a well-attended forum of great value to CAH QI staff.

 - Improve the quality and delivery of both behavioral and primary care health services in four rural counties in eastern Washington